Generation of off-critical zeros for hypercubic Epstein zeta-functions: Singular expansion around critical edge zeros

 The set of equations (\ref{eq1}) and (\ref{eq2}) has an infinite number of solutions for $\rho^*$ with dimension $d^*$ being in general non-integer.
 We have to distinguish between the ``left'' edge points, for which ${\rm d}^2d/{\rm d}\rho_y^2\vert_{\rho^*} > 0$, and the ``right'' edge points, for which ${\rm d}^2d/{\rm d}\rho_y^2\vert_{\rho^*} < 0$.
-The coordinates and left/right orientation of edge points in figures \ref{alldpol} and \ref{larged3} are summarized in table \ref{table}.
+The coordinates and left/right orientation of edge points in figures \ref{alldpol} and \ref{larged3} are summarized in Tab. \ref{table}.

 $\rho_y$ as the function of $d$ is singular (non-analytic) at the edge points.
-To show that, let us consider say a left edge point with coordinates $(d^*/2,\rho_y(d^*))$ and study an infinitesimal deviation from it along the curve of critical zeros $\rho_y(d)$.
+Let us consider, say, a left edge point with coordinates $(d^*/2,\rho_y(d^*))$ and study an infinitesimal deviation from it along the curve of critical zeros $\rho_y(d)$.
 Setting

 in (\ref{standard}) and expanding systematically in powers of small deviations $\Delta d$ and $\Delta\rho_y$, one gets

 where the expansion coefficients are given by